-'Bär' (ii) was a German offensive by Generaloberst Erwin von Witzleben’s 1st Army and Generaloberst Friedrich Dollmann’s 7th Army of Generaloberst Wilhelm Ritter von Leeb’s Heeresgruppe 'C' against the French Maginot Line defences in Alsace (15/25 June 1940).
+'Bär' (ii) was a German offensive by Generaloberst Erwin von Witzleben’s 1st Army and Generaloberst Friedrich Dollmann’s 7th Army of Generaloberst Wilhelm Ritter von Leeb’s Heeresgruppe 'C' against the French Ligne Maginot defences in Alsace (15/25 June 1940).

 The French defences were those of the southern part of Général d’Armée André Gaston Prételat’s 2ème Groupe d’Armées (one British and 35 French divisions in all) and the whole of Général d’Armée Antoine Marie Benoit Besson’s 3ème Groupe d’Armées (10ème, 7ème and 6ème Armées with 14 French divisions).